 Collaboration indicators: Analyze patterns of communication, idea sharing, and mutual support during activities.

-Retention correlation: Track relationships between team building participation and employee retention rates over time.
+Retention correlation: Track the relationship between team building participation and employee retention rates over time.

-Anecdotal feedback: Collect stories and examples of how team building activities influenced daily work interactions.
+Anecdotal feedback: Collect stories and examples of how activities influenced daily work interactions.

 Manager observations: Gather input from team leaders about changes in collaboration patterns and team dynamics.

-Innovation outcomes: Track examples of new ideas, process improvements, or collaborative projects that emerged from team building activities.
+Innovation outcomes: Track examples of new ideas, process improvements, or collaborative projects that emerged from activities.

 Cultural alignment: Assess how well activities reinforce desired cultural values and behaviors.

-Direct cost savings: Compare costs of browser-based solutions to traditional team building methods, considering factors like facilitator fees, venue costs, travel expenses, and lost productivity.
+Direct cost savings: Compare costs of browser-based solutions to traditional methods, considering facilitator fees, venue costs, travel expenses, and lost productivity.

 Productivity impact: Measure changes in team efficiency, project completion times, or quality metrics following team building interventions.